-93. Assuming the apartment is the manager's main residence, the final requirement is that the manager must have quiet enjoyment in relation to the apartment, as that term is used in s 38 of the RTA.
-In summary, s 38 of the RTA provides that the tenant is entitled to quiet enjoyment of the premises without interruption and that the landlord must not cause or permit any interference with the tenant's reasonable peace, comfort or privacy.

-94. Ultimately, whether the lease from the UTBC to the manager provides quiet enjoyment will depend on the particular facts and terms of the lease.
-Where a manager is provided with an apartment from which to manage a unit title development as a term of their engagement, it is likely that they will have quiet enjoyment under the RTA.
+- 96. Assuming the apartment is the manager's main residence, the final requirement is that the manager must have quiet enjoyment in relation to the apartment, as that term is used in s 38 of the RTA.
+In summary, s 38 of the RTA provides that the tenant is entitled to quiet enjoyment of the premises without interruption and that the landlord must not cause or permit any interference with the tenant's reasonable peace, comfort or privacy. - 97.
+Whether the manager is provided with quiet enjoyment is a matter of law (ie, it is determined by the RTA and/or the contractual arrangements between the parties).
+Where a manager is provided with an apartment from which to manage a unit title development as a term of their engagement it is likely that the provision of the apartment will be subject to the RTA and therefore the manager will have quiet enjoyment under s 38 of the RTA.
+Alternatively, the parties may otherwise agree either that the RTA applies or that the manager has quiet enjoyment as that term is used in s 38 of the RTA.
+The GST classification of this supply does not change if there is a breach of the manager's right to quiet enjoyment in a particular case.